ofefo/welcomeBach/README.md

 # Welcome Bach

-Get a recording of a random work by Bach on every startup.
+Receive a list of recordings of a random work by Bach on every startup.

 ## Instalation